-- 1. Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of an individual's employment, academic progress, or participation in any aspect of a college program or activity; - 2.
-Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individual, or - 3.
+- Submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of an individual's employment, academic progress, or participation in any aspect of a college program or activity; or is used as the basis for employment or academic decisions affecting such individual, or - 2.
 Such conduct has the purpose or effect of unreasonably interfering with an individual's work, academic performance, or equal opportunity to participate in or benefit from the University's educational programs, activities, or employment.
-That is, the conduct is so severe, pervasive, or persistent as to create a hostile educational or workplace environment under both a subjective and an objective standard.
-In determining whether a reasonable person in the individual's circumstances would find the work or educational environment hostile, the totality of the circumstances must be considered.
+That is, the conduct is so severe, pervasive, and objectively offensive as to create a hostile educational or workplace environment under both a subjective and an objective standard.
+In determining whether a reasonable person in the individual's circumstances would find the work or educational environment hostile, the totality of the circumstances must be considered. - 3.
+Any instance of sexual assault, dating violence, domestic violence, or stalking